Chick Parsons: Pre-war years

 The Philippines had become like home to Parsons.
 While at Zamboanga, he met and married Katrushka (Katsy) Jurika, daughter of Stefan Jurika, a naturalized Czechoslovak, and Blanche Anna Walker of Oxnard, California.
 At that time, Parsons was 30 years old and Katrushka was only 15, but their marriage was solid and quickly produced three sons – Michael, Peter and Patrick.
 Parsons moved his family to Manila in 1929, where he took a job managing the Luzon Stevedoring Company as "boss stevedore," which operated a fleet of tugboats, chrome and manganese mines, and other activities.
 Other business interests included managing the North American Trading and Importing Company, which produced alcohol from molasses discarded from sugar refining, and the La Insular Cigar and Cigarette Factory, one of the largest tobacco interests in the Philippines and owned by Spanish royalty.
 Ironically, due to a Philippine law requiring a 60% American or Filipino interest in a foreign company operating in the Philippines, Parsons also became president of Nihon Kogyo Kabushiki Kaisha, a Japanese mining company.

 In 1929, according to Ingham (1945), he also made another important career decision.
-He joined the U.S. Naval Reserve as a Lieutenant (jg), and took active duty with the Pacific Fleet whenever possible.
-However, Peter Parsons, his son, states that his father joined the U.S. Naval Reserve in 1932, and was assigned to submarines.
+He joined the United States Naval Reserve as a lieutenant (jg), and took active duty with the Pacific Fleet whenever possible.
+However, Peter Parsons, his son, states that his father joined the Naval Reserve in 1932, and was assigned to submarines.

-By the fall of 1941, Parsons was thirty-nine years old and anticipating an early retirement, as well as spending more time enjoying his hobby of polo.
+By the fall of 1941, Parsons was 39 and anticipating an early retirement, as well as spending more time enjoying his hobby of polo.
 In 1937, he helped organize the Los Tamaraos Club with the Elizalde brothers in Tambo, Parañaque.
 Parsons was proud to be the "only polo-playing stevedore in the world."
-Then, on the night of December 8, 1941, a fellow reserve officer woke Parsons up and informed him that the entire personnel and equipment of the Luzon Stevedoring Company had been taken into the U.S. Navy.
-Parsons was immediately sworn into active duty as a full Lieutenant.
+Then, on the night of December 8, 1941, a fellow reserve officer woke Parsons up and informed him that the entire personnel and equipment of the Luzon Stevedoring Company had been taken into the United States Navy.
+Parsons was immediately sworn into active duty as a full lieutenant.
 The Japanese had bombed the Philippines.